osohq/oso/docs/content/any/reference/polar/polar-syntax.md

   relations = { parent: Organization };  # relations to other actors/resources

   ### Shorthand Rules ###
-  "read" if "contributor"  # "contributor" role grants the "read" permission "push" if "maintainer"  # "maintainer" role grants the "push" permission "maintainer" if "admin"  # "admin" role grants the "maintainer" role }
+  "read" if "contributor"  # An actor has the "read" permission if they have the "contributor" role.
+  "push" if "maintainer"  # An actor has the "push" permission if they have the "maintainer" role.
+  "maintainer" if "admin"  # An actor has the "maintainer" role if they have the "admin" role }
 {{< /code >}}
 <!--